GraceAHall/galaxy2janis/README.md

 # Galaxy to Janis Translation

-Galaxy2janis is a productivity tool which translates Galaxy tool wrappers and workflows into the Janis language.
-It accepts either a Galaxy wrapper (.xml) or workflow (.ga), and will produce a Janis definition (.py).
+Galaxy2janis is a productivity tool which translates Galaxy tool wrappers and workflows into the Janis language. <br>
+It accepts either a Galaxy wrapper (.xml) or workflow (.ga) and will produce a Janis definition (.py).

+This software is part the [Portable Pipelines Project](https://www.melbournebioinformatics.org.au/project/ppp/) which produces technologies to make workflow execution and sharing easier.

 Galaxy2janis is currently available in pre-release form.